Patito Feo: Background

 Although the show was incredibly well received by the audience, Patito Feo attracted huge criticism due to the fact it glamorized the villains, a group of mean and beautiful girls that called themselves Las Divinas (The Divines).
 Besides being superficial, Las Divinas were also mean and bullied Patito.
 The fact the villains were much more popular among young girls than the main character caused concern over some groups and the issue was even on the cover Noticias, Argentina's most important current affairs magazine, under the headline "The Triumph of Discrimination".

 In early 2008, under the name De Tout Mon Coeur, Patito Feo started airing on children channel Gulli in France.
 It soon became a huge success, being the most-watched show on the channel.
 A few months later, Elastic Rights bought the rights to distribute the show in Italy, Portugal and Spain.

 In Italy, Il Mondo di Patty and debuted on the Disney Channel and soon became a gigantic hit.
-Due to the big popularity, a huge merchandising line was unveiled and Laura Esquivel visited the country to promote the show.
+Due to the big popularity, a huge merchandising line was unveiled and Laura Natalia Esquivel visited the country to promote the show.
 The rights were bought by terrestrial Mediaset-owned Italia 1 which started airing the show in the Summer of 2009.
 Il Mondo di Patty became an even bigger success in the country, being one of the most-watched shows on the channel.

 Also in 2008, Patito Feo debuted on Cartoon Network in Spain.
 It was very well received and became one of the top shows among young girls on cable.
 In 2009, it debuted on the Disney Channel and became one of the highest-rated shows on cable in Spain, topping Hannah Montana.

 In Italy and Spain, the show spawned over 200 merchandising including toys, apparel, cosmetics, food items and a video game for PlayStation and a special Singstar game.
 The soundtrack album was certified over 5× Platinum in both countries.
 It was also a huge rating hit in Portugal, Greece and Turkey.
 In Greece, the album was certified for 11× Platinum.

-With the success of the show, Laura Esquivel launched a successful Italian acting career in Italy, where she stars in movies and TV shows.
-Legal problems between the executive producers of the show and the production company made hard for the cast to tour in those countries.
-However, a new musical with local actors was licensed and, even though none of the original cast members were part of the production (with the exception of Laura Esquivel for a few special presentations), over 250.000 tickets were sold in Italy and Spain.
+With the success of the show, Laura Natalia Esquivel and Brenda Asnicar launched successful international careers, where they star in movies and TV shows.
+Legal problems between the executive producers of the show and the production company made hard for the full cast to tour in those countries.
+However, it ended in new soloist tours for each main actress, Laura Esquivel & Brenda Asnicar, with over 250.000 tickets sold in Italy and Spain.
 Over 30.000 tickets were sold for concerts in Athens.